-On Friday 15th January (4-5pm) we are holding a “Beginners Guide to Mindfulness” virtual CPD workshop for staff from SSP member schools.
-During the 1 hour workshop staff will find out about what mindfulness is, how it can be used to benefit pupils and a range of activities can be used in schools.
-For more information about the workshop and to book a place CLICK HERE.
+During the hour you will find out about what mindfulness is, how it can be used to benefit pupils and be shown a range of activities that can be used in your school community straight away.

 Weekly #TimeToTalk Conversations about Physical and Mental Health

 Each week during December and January we will be hosting a Time to Talk conversation on social media about the impact that the restrictions are having on people physical and mental health.

 Each week we will pose a different questions to encourage people to share their experiences and explain what the impact has been on them.
 We hope that by sharing our feelings and realising that lots of people are in a similar situation we will be able to support each other through these tough times.

 To get involved go to our Facebook, Twitter or Instagram accounts each Wednesday in time time during December and January and get involved with our #TimeToTalk conversation.

 NHS Every Mind Matters

 Having good mental health can help us to relax more, achieve more and enjoy our lives more.
 The NHS experts have compiled a variety of great advice and practical tips to us all look after our mental health and well being.
 Visit the Every Mind Matters website.

 The Art of Brilliance YouTube channel has lots of inspiring videos for tweens and teens, dealing with issues like self-confidence and the power of positive thinking.
 Check out the Wellbeing Wednesday playlist which has a weekly update to get you motivated.

 First Aid and Kindness